tormath1/sysext-tutorial/hands-on-2/README_FedoraCoreOS.md

 [documentation](https://docs.fedoraproject.org/en-US/fedora-coreos/).

 ## Creating a sysext

+**Make sure that you are connected to the Fedora CoreOS virtual machine launched above before moving further.**

 In this hands-on, let's create a simple [CRI-O](https://cri-o.io/) system extension.
 CRI-O is a container runtime for Kubernetes.
 It can be used as a